vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/markdown/align.md

 Significant changes.
 :::

-If you encounter a bug during use, you can
+If you meet a bug during usage, you can

 ::: right
 [Mention an issue](https://github.com/Mister-Hope/vuepress-theme-hope/issues).